Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Improving Equivalence Pruning with State Symmetries

 \section{Improving Equivalence Pruning with State Symmetries}

+In this section, we focus on applying the knowledge of \emph{states} that are equivalent to each other, to broaden the definition of policies that are equivalent to each other, consequently strengthening the policy equivalence pruning.

+Two states are considered symmetrically equivalent to each other if they participate on ``symmetrical" trajectories in the state space.
+For instance, in our example from Figure~\ref{fig:state-space-3}, $s_B$ and $s_C$ are symmetrically equivalent (or simply symmetric) to each other.
+We can use this knowledge to define a new signature function for policies.

-In this section, we focus on strengthening the pruning effect of policy frontier equivalence through state symmetries.
-We study symmetries that capture the concept that ``symmetrical" states generate ``symmetrical" trajectories in the state space.
-Let~$\sign$ be a function with $\domain(\sign) = \states$ that maps symmetrical states to the same signature.
+Let~$\signStates$ be a function with $\domain(\signStates) = \states$ that maps symmetric states to the same signature.
 Each signature defines an equivalence class of states.
-Using this function, we can define a new frontier signature function for AND$^*$ policies as $\sign(\pi) = \{\!\!\{\sign(s) : s \in \front(\pi)\}\!\!\}$.
-With this function, policies are considered equivalent iff they contain in their $\front$ the same number of states from each equivalence class of symmetrical states.
+Using this~$\signStates$ function, we can define a new escape equivalence definition as $\sign(\pi) = \{\!\!\{\signStates(s) : s \in \escape(\pi)\}\!\!\}$\footnote{The double curly brackets notation denotes a multiset: i.e., a collection of elements, that unlike a set, allows repeated elements, but like a set, does not have an order.}.
+With this new definition, two policies are considered equivalent to each other iff they contain in their $\escape$ the same number of states from each equivalence class of symmetric states.
+However, two questions arise.
+How can we determine that two states are symmetric to each other?
+And what happens when we use this new definition of equivalence pruning with AND$^*$?

-Structural state symmetries \citep{pochter2011exploiting, shleyfman2015heuristics} capture part of all existing state symmetries, and \cite{winterer2016structural} shows we can apply the concept of structural state symmetries for FOND planning.
-We evaluate the empirical impact of using two techniques to find structural state symmetries: an \emph{approximated} (greedy) approach and the \emph{perfect} approach. \cite{pochter2011exploiting} and \cite{winterer2016structural} compute structural state symmetries using a greedy hill-climbing procedure given that the problem was considered \emph{intractable} in practice.
-We show that we can \emph{in practice} efficiently compute them perfectly using group theory techniques from \cite{jefferson2019minimal}'s work.
+Structural state symmetries \citep{pochter2011exploiting,shleyfman2015heuristics} is a well-defined concept of state symmetries that uses the structure of the planning task to determine which states are symmetric to each other.
+Structural state symmetries capture part of all existing state symmetries, and \cite{winterer2016structural} shows we can apply the concept of structural state symmetries for FOND planning.
+In this work, we use structural state symmetries to define the $\signStates$ function.

+Regarding the second question, we evaluate the empirical impact of using the new definition of equivalence pruning with AND$^*$, using two different techniques to find structural state symmetries: an approximated (greedy) approach and the perfect approach.
+The greedy approach comes from the literature. \cite{pochter2011exploiting} and \cite{winterer2016structural} compute structural state symmetries using a greedy hill-climbing procedure, respectively in the context of classical and FOND planning.
+The justification given for using an approximated approach is that computing all structural state symmetries (the perfect approach) is \emph{intractable}~\citep{winterer2016structural}.

+We show that we can \emph{in practice} efficiently perfectly compute structural state symmetries for FOND planning tasks using group theory techniques from \cite{jefferson2019minimal}, when using a slightly more restrictive definition of structural state symmetries.